renierht/Kosmulator/README.md

-# Kosmulator: an MCMC simulation to analyze you alternative cosmological models
+# Kosmulator: an MCMC simulation to analyze alternative cosmological models
-Kosmulator is a Python package for running Markov Chain Monte Carlo (MCMC) simulations to study modified gravity and alternative cosmology models.
+Kosmulator is a Python package utalising the EMCEE:Hammer package for running Markov Chain Monte Carlo (MCMC) simulations to study modified gravity and alternative cosmology models.
 The package is designed to be modular and user-friendly, allowing researchers to easily configure simulations, interact with various set of observationaldata, and visualize results.